The Psychology of Purpose: Why We Search for Meaning

 4. Well-Being and Mental Health:

-Studies in this area assess the connection between having a sense of purpose and overall psychological well-being.
+Purpose anchors eudaimonic well-being — deeper fulfilment rooted in meaning rather than short-term pleasure.
+Research links purpose with lower stress, anxiety, and depression, and with more sustainable forms of well-being than hedonic highs.
 Individuals with a strong sense of purpose often experience lower levels of stress, anxiety, and depression, leading to improved mental health outcomes.
 More specifically this falls into the area of positive psychology, and in particular Eudaimonic well-being which focuses on the creation of meaning and purpose in life.
-Research suggests that Eudaimonoic well-being is a more sustainable form of well-being compared to hedonic (short-term) well-being.
+Research suggests that Eudaimonic well-being is a more sustainable form of well-being compared to hedonic (short-term) well-being.

 5. Social Relationships: